Skip to main content

 Still interested or think you may know someone that is?

 Please follow the links for application forms and details of the co-option process or by contacting the Clerk, details shown below.
-Application forms need to be submitted to the Clerk no later than 31st December 2024.
-The co-option will occur at the January 2025 meeting, which will be held on 13th January 2025 in the meeting room at Repton Village Hall.
+Application forms need to be submitted to the Clerk.
+The co-option will occur at the next meeting, see meetings for details of when and where this will be.

 Any queries please contact the Clerk on 07341 907137 or clerk@repton-pc.gov.uk or speak to any of the Councillors.